top of page

 • Facebook

-The Miami County Community Foundation (MICOCF), established in 2007, works to enhance the business climate, quality of life, and cultural and educational development in Miami County, Kansas.
+The Miami County Community Foundation works to enhance the business climate, quality of life, and cultural and educational development in Miami County, Kansas.
 They manage donor-advised and scholarship funds, supporting initiatives in healthcare, housing, social services, and education.
 MICOCF plays a crucial role in fostering a thriving community through grants and scholarships.

 Osawatomie Historical Society